Senior Advisor, Research and Strategy

 Prior to joining IIE, Dr. Bhandari was a Senior Researcher at MPR Associates (now part of RTI International) in Berkeley, California, where she managed educational research projects and evaluations for a range of U.S. government clients, including the U.S. Department of Education.
 Prior to that, she was the Assistant Director for Evaluation at the Mathematics and Science Education Network (MSEN) at the University of North Carolina at Chapel Hill.
-Dr. Bhandari holds a B.A.
+She has also served as an Adjunct Associate Professor at Teachers College, Columbia University.
+Dr. Bhandari served as a Commissioner on the U.S. National Commission for UNESCO, and currently serves on the Board of Advisors for AIFS Study Abroad, on the Board of Trustees of the AIFS Foundation, and on the Advisory Committee of International Career and College Counseling (IC3).
+She holds a B.A.
 (Honors) in Psychology from the University of Delhi, India, and a Ph.D. in Psychology from North Carolina State University in the U.S.